usmanhameed2017/Node-JS/Lecture-41/Theory.md

 - Both find methods accept a second parameter called projection.

-- This parameter is an Object that describes which fields to include in the results.
+- This parameter is an object that describes which fields to include in the results.

 #### Syntax
 ```shell